 - Excessive bleeding from a road accident, animal attack or other incident

 - Heatstroke – heavy panting, rapid pulse, vomiting and lethargy are signs of a serious heat stroke emergency

 - Dehydration – usually indicated by severe diarrhea

-Stomach bloat is another serious medical emergency in dogs, indicated by a hunched appearance and several unsuccessful attempts to vomit.
-Bloat can happen if your dog swallows air while eating, which causes the stomach to swell and cut off abdominal veins.
-A dog can die in less than an hour from bloat, due to organ damage.
+GDV (Gastric Dilatation-Volvulus or severe stomach bloat) is another serious medical emergency in dogs, indicated by a hunched appearance and several unsuccessful attempts to vomit.
+This can happen if your dog swallows air while eating, which causes the stomach to swell and cut off abdominal veins.
+A dog can die in less than an hour from GDV, due to organ damage.
 Thus, it is important to bring them to a veterinarian right away to receive the proper pet emergency care.

 How to Stabilize Your Pet in an Emergency

 If your pet needs to be stabilized before or during transport to Oxford Animal Hospital, you can perform basic first aid to help him: